Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/determineprogress/_index.md

 ## Step 2: Setting up the custom progress handler

 Next, we need to set up the custom progress handler that will be called during the conversion process.
-In this example, we will use the `ConversionProgressEventHandler` delegate provided by Aspose.PDF for .NET.
+In this tutorial, we will use the `ConversionProgressEventHandler` delegate provided by Aspose.PDF for .NET.

 ```csharp
 DocSaveOptions saveOptions = new DocSaveOptions();